 What UK homeowners should know about heat pump sizing

-The UK market is shaped by mains gas in many towns and cities, oil or LPG in off-grid homes, a damp heating season, and grant rules that can differ by nation.
+The UK market is shaped by mains gas in many towns and cities, oil or LPG in off-grid homes, and grant rules that can differ by nation.
 That means heat pump sizing should be assessed using your own bills, installer quote, and current official scheme guidance.

 Do not rely on one average installation cost or one national tariff.
 Electricity, gas, and oil prices change, and a heat pump that performs well in one home can disappoint in another if heat loss, radiators, controls, or hot water design are not handled properly.